-A dreamy cream cheese layer and a vanilla and spice infused pumpkin layer top a sweet ginger snap crust.
 This Creamy Layered Pumpkin Dessert is a wonderful make-ahead holiday dessert choice.
+A dreamy cream cheese layer and a vanilla and spice infused pumpkin layer on top of a sweet ginger snap crust.

 But the number one reason to get this luscious dessert on your menu is that it is absolutely and undeniably delicious!

 While it’s just not Thanksgiving here without at least a couple of pies, adding an easy 13- x 9-inch dessert recipe to the mix ensures there will be enough for everyone and you might even be lucky enough to end up with some dessert leftovers.
 Always a good thing the day after!

 - Ginger Snap Crust: I use a box of store-bought Nabisco Ginger Snap Cookies and they work perfectly.
 There are more than you need for this crust in one 16-ounce box, leaving you with some to snack on.
 You’ll also need granulated sugar and melted butter.

 - Cream Cheese Layer: Cream cheese, granulated sugar, milk, and whipping topping, like Cool Whip create the cheesecake-like layer.